wryan14/TextractSSMLProcessor/README.md

 TextractSSMLProcessor is a Flask-based web application that processes text files using OpenAI's gpt-4o and Amazon Polly.
 The application performs OCR text processing, formats the text with SSML tags, and cleans up the resulting SSML for text-to-speech conversion.

+Audio samples are not included in the repository.
+You can supply your own `.mp3` files by placing them in the `audio/` directory.

 ## Features

 1. **Upload OCR Text Files**: Upload text files for processing.